Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 The group was configured across three public subnets, attached to `eng09-web-tg`, and set to maintain a baseline capacity of two application instances with a maximum capacity of four.

+Created the `pinnacle-cpu-target-tracking` target tracking scaling policy.

+Configuration:

+- Metric: Average CPU Utilization
+- Target value: 70%
+- Scale in: Enabled

+AWS automatically created and manages the required CloudWatch alarms for this policy.

 ## Evidence

 Evidence 11